johnnymadigan/stonk-machine/README.md

 ![run build script](/img/readme-images/run-build-script.gif)

-## Using a mock database - OPTIONAL
+## OPTIONAL - Using a mock database
-- First backup your current database by saving a copy of it somewhere else.
+- First, backup your current database by saving a copy of it somewhere else.
-- In your file manager, open the project directory called *"stonk-machine"*.
+- In your file manager, open the *"stonk-machine"* project directory.
-- You will see a mock database called *"MockStonkMachine.db"*.
+- You will see a mock database called *"MockStonkMachine.db"*, make a copy of it.
-- Rename this database to *"StonkMachine.db"* instead and replace/place inside the *"artifacts"* folder beside the JAR.
+- Rename this database to *"StonkMachine.db"* and replace/place inside the *"artifacts"* folder beside the JAR.

 ## Troubleshooting
 This section is for rare cases / reconfiguring *IntelliJ* for future developments on this project.